 8. Dream of a silver wolf

 The color silver often represents purity, so the wolf might represent your true self or a person who is important to you.
-Alternatively, the wolf might be a representation of your wild side or a part of yourself that you keep hidden.
+The wolf might be a representation of your wild side or a part of yourself that you keep hidden.

 Dreaming of a silver wolf can also indicate that you are feeling protective of something or someone.
-Alternatively, it might suggest that you are feeling low in energy or power.
+It might suggest that you are feeling low in energy or power.